 There are those touchstone films that you have to see every now and again.
 Not obsessively, but occasionally – the old friend met once every few years, yet without whom you would not know where you are.
 You know every scene, every word is familiar to you, but you must see it again.
 It is not so much that the film matters to you but that you matter to the film.
-It needs you and your type to understand it best.
+It needs you and your kind to understand it best.
 Cinema is a two-way phenomenon.

 So it was that I watched The Shop Around the Corner (USA 1940) for the first time in a while.
 I have seen the film many times over three decades or more and it was exactly as I remembered it, in content and feeling.
 It is the most comforting of films.
 It tells of the romance by accident of Alfred and Klara, employees of a Hungarian clothes shop, played by James Stewart and Margaret Sullavan.
 Each engages in a correspondence with another they have not met, hoping that the unseen person is the love of their dreams, while battling with the colleague they think is anything but their ideal.
 If the plot sounds familiar, that’s firstly because this premise goes back at least as far as Shakespeare’s Much Ado About Nothing, while The Shop Around the Corner itself was remade as a musical with In the Good Old Summertime (USA 1949), as a Broadway musical She Loves Me (1963) and then as the film You’ve Got Mail (USA 1998).

 The specific source was a Hungarian play by Miklós László, Illatszertár, or Parfumerie, which explains the location of The Shop Around the Corner.
 A key element of the film’s success is its setting in a middle Europe that is viewed with nostalgia but without false sentiment.
-The characters have Hungarian names, the books and newspapers that they read have Hungarian text, the currency on the cash register (pengő and fillér) is Hungarian, the shop is Matuschek and Company, a name whose euphonious quality forms a refrain through the film.
+The characters have Hungarian names, the books and newspapers that they read have Hungarian text, the currency on the cash register (pengő and fillér) is Hungarian, the shop is Matuschek and Company, a name whose euphonious quality forms a refrain throughout the film.
 It is a gently realised other world, whose petty details make it our world too.

 Its particular quality lies in how it blends fantasy with realism, the romantic with the inevitable.
 Time and again the film escapes the formulaic by grounding itself in real life.
 Its mundane setting gives it a special quality, matching the ordinary yet engrossing lives that the majority of us somehow lead.
 The verbal exchanges ring true because they have the right acerbic quality about them.
 There is an irregularity to the rhythm of the narrative whose credibility satisfies the viewer.
 A witty script, from Samuel Raphaelson and an uncredited Ben Hecht, takes wings through direction that is skilfully attuned to how our minds work.
 We recognise the wit of the style almost ahead of each exposition of that wit.
 Lubitsch makes us smile at how we are able to see things.